Zhuge Liang's Southern Campaign: In popular culture

 A popular legend tells of how Zhuge Liang invented the mantou, a kind of steamed bun, during this campaign.
 It probably rose from the fact that the name mantou (饅頭 (馒头, mántóu)) is homonymous with mantou (蠻頭 (蛮头, mántóu, barbarian's head)).
 The story tells that, on the way back after the campaign, Zhuge Liang and the Shu army came to a swift-flowing river which defied all attempts to cross it.
 Locals informed him that he must sacrifice 50 men and throw their heads into the river to appease the river deity, who will then allow them to cross.
 As Zhuge Liang did not want to cause further bloodshed, he ordered buns shaped roughly like human heads – round with a flat base – to be made and thrown into the river.
 After a successful crossing, he named the bun "barbarian's head", which evolved into the present-day mantou.

-The southern campaign has been reenacted in a number of video games, including Koei's Dynasty Warriors series and Sangokushi Koumeiden.
-Both follow the events described in the historical novel Romance of the Three Kingdoms, and the player can defeat Meng Huo up to seven times.
-A whole chapter (out of five) is dedicated to this campaign in Sangokushi Koumeiden.